TeoJiaYiZoe/inventory-management/README.md

 **Note**: If you're only testing locally, you can skip the Terraform setup and use DynamoDB Local.

+1. Create an IAM Role.
+2. Attach the managed policy AmazonDynamoDBFullAccess for full access or use a custom policy with the following permissions:

+- dynamodb:GetItem
+- dynamodb:PutItem
+- dynamodb:UpdateItem
+- dynamodb:Query
+- dynamodb:Scan

-1. Initialize and apply infrastructure:
+3. Initialize and apply infrastructure:
    ```bash
    cd backend/terraform
    terraform init